 Simply breathing in the vapors of 35 percent hydrogen peroxide can cause breathing problems as well as fainting.
 You can also develop blisters or a severe burn if your skin has any contact with it.

-While hydrogen peroxide might sound like a safer alternative to traditional cancer treatments, including chemotherapy, there’s a reason doctors don’t use it or recommend it.
+While hydrogen peroxide might sound like an alternative to traditional cancer treatments, including chemotherapy, there’s a reason doctors don’t use it or recommend it.

 It can cause several severe conditions, from organ failure to a fatal embolism.